eclipse-archived/ceylon-lang.org/documentation/tour/annotations.md

 Note that the expression `Thread.stop` returns the metamodel object for the method `stop()` of `Thread`, an instance of `Method<Thread,Void>`.

-Here's two more examples, to make sure you get the idea:
+Here are two more examples, to make sure you get the idea:

     Scope scope = annotations(Scope, Person) ? request;
     Todo[] todos = annotations(Todo, method);